 “No, you don’t believe that,” she says as she squeezes my hand a bit.
 “Reviving extinct creatures would be nice after all the killing we’ve been doing for thousands of years.”

 “Sweetie, I just wanted to chuckle some more at the thought of herds of mammooths bunching up and trampling each other to death.
 I’m not the right person to judge this subject.”

 We are passing by Torrelavega.
 Some seriously rusted silos, old factories and shiny refineries that are fabricating their own clouds.
 I’m finishing my ham sandwich.
 Fuck, this is a long journey.

-The bus goes through long stretches of highway in which some tall trees, some of them standing on top of rusted-looking outcrops, block the view.
+The bus goes through long stretches of highway in which tall trees, some of them standing on top of rusted-looking outcrops, block the view.
 Alazne was resting her head on my shoulder when she suddenly places her right hand on my left thigh and strokes it.
 My heart skips a beat, and I instinctively cover her hand with my left one.

-I look down at her hazel eyes, and she holds my gaze meaningfully.
+When I look down at her hazel eyes, she holds my gaze meaningfully.
 I recognize that smile: she’d prefer we were naked under our sheets, a few minutes away from me closing my lips around her clit, or her closing her lips around my cock, or me pushing my cock into her smooth insides.
 My crotch tingles.

 “I want it too,” I whisper close to her nose.
 “It’s too bad that people don’t take kindly to being offered such a spectacle in public, at least from strangers.”

 Alazne bites her lower lip as she looks down towards the growing bulge in my pants.
 She contributes to its development by extending a finger and poking my shaft gently.
 I shiver, and start breathing deeper.
 I won’t be able to fuck my girlfriend at least until we reach the spa hotel, so this is torture.